 B-504-11: Signatures

 A valid IPE must be signed by the VR customer or, as appropriate, the customer's representative, and approved and signed by a qualified vocational rehabilitation counselor employed by TWC VR.
-For more information, refer to B-204-7: PIN Procedures.
+For more information, refer to A-210: PIN and Signature Procedures.

 Under no circumstances does the IPE or IPE amendment take effect or allow for payment of any service until it is agreed to and signed by the customer or the customer's representative and the VR counselor.